• PathPilot®

 “I’m excited about Tormach coming out with their online CNC Control System Simulator for PathPilot.
 That way kids can practice setting up a job and running their tools before they get to the real machine.”

-Providing access to a simulator for students to practice and learn on without using the actual machine has a secondary benefit.
-These are real CNC machine tools, so a simulator provides the opportunity for students to fail, learn, and better their skills before they touch the larger machine.
+Tormach's PathPilot® HUB is a simulator that provides access for students to practice and learn without using actual machines.
+These are real CNC machine tools, so PathPilot® HUB provides the opportunity for students to fail, learn, and better their skills before they touch the larger machine.

 Empowering and Mutual Learning for CNC